openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Different entity declarations introduce new names in different *scopes*.
-Scope (see :ref:`Scopes`) is the region of program text where an entity is declared, and other regions where it can be used.
-The following entities always referred to by their qualified names only:
+Scope (see :ref:`Scopes`) is the region of program text where an entity is declared, and other regions it can be used in.
+The following entities are always referred to by their qualified names only:

--  Class and interface members (both static and instance ones),
+-  Class and interface members (both static and instance ones);
 -  Entities imported via qualified import.

 Other entities are referred to by their simple (unqualified) names.

-Names of different entities can be used for different purposes as follows:

-- Type name is used to declare variables, constants, parameters, class fields, or interface properties;
-- Function or method name is used to call the function or method;
-- Variable name can be used to read or change the value of the variable;
-- Compilation unit name introduced as a result of import All with Qualified Access to deal with exported entities.
+Entities within the scope are accessible (see :ref:`Accessible`).

 .. index::
    scope